4x3lpri3t0/rust-play/README.md

 # rust-play

-A playground for the Rust systems programming language
+A playground for the Rust systems programming language and some other personal stuff that I store here for some reason.

 ----